QuantEcon/lecture-source-py/source/rst/perm_income.rst

     ax.set(xlabel='Time', ylabel='Consumption')

     plt.show()

 Alternative Representations
 ================================

-In this section we shed more light on the evolution of savings, debt and consumption by representing their dynamics in several different ways
+In this section, we shed more light on the evolution of savings, debt and consumption by representing their dynamics in several different ways